rumpkernel/rumprun/README.md

 out-of-the-box, while the latter allows building highly customized solutions with minimal footprints.

+The Rumprun unikernel supports applications written in, for example but not limited to: C, C++, Erlang, Go, Javascript (node.js), Python, Ruby and Rust.

 See the [wiki](http://wiki.rumpkernel.org/Repo:-rumprun) for more information and instructions.